KAZAKHSTAN: Muslim jailed and fined, books banned

 Broadly-framed Criminal Code Article 174, Part 1

 Rustam Imenzhanovich Musayev (born 17 April 1985) is among a growing number of people imprisoned under the broadly-framed Criminal Code Article 174, Part 1.
-This Article punishes "incitement of social, national, clan, racial, or religious hatred or antagonism" with a prison term of two to seven years.
+This Article punishes "incitement of social, national, clan, racial, or religious discord" with a prison term of two to seven years.

 Criminal Code Article 174 is also used against human rights defenders and peaceful protests.
 Almaty-based free speech organisation Adil Soz (Free Word) identified two human rights defenders convicted in 2015 (in addition to Kabduakasov) and five others convicted between January and August 2016.
 Article 174 is also being used against Maks Bokayev of the NGO Arlan and lawyer Talgat Ayan, who in May were arrested when they along with thousands of others protested against the government's plans to lease land to foreigners.
 Their trial, which human rights defenders have condemned as unfair, began in Atyrau on 12 October.